 - Are there any workplace issues that might require lockdown capability for your device?

-If you require further guidance in selecting the best scale for your needs, please contact us directly after considering the questions above - We are happy to recommend a scale to suit your requirements.
+If you require further guidance in selecting the best scale for your needs, please Get In Touch directly after considering the questions above - We are happy to recommend a scale to suit your requirements.